Numidia: Language

 Language played a central role in the aforementioned cultural fusion.
 The official language of the Numidian and Mauretanian kingdoms was Punic, used for royal inscriptions, coin legends, and religious dedications.
-Numidia even developed into a center of Punic literature, with King Hiempsal II writing history in Punic after 146 BC, when the Romans had presented Massinissa’s heirs with Carthage’s library.
+Numidia even developed into a center of Punic literature, with King Hiempsal II writing history in Punic after 146 BC, when the Romans had presented Massinissa's heirs with Carthage's library.
 Even centuries after the fall of Carthage, Punic remained alive; Saint Augustine testified that farmers around Hippo still spoke it in his time.

-Alongside Punic, the Libyco-Berber script was also in use, an alphabet that survives among the Tuareg as Tifinagh, a name probably meaning “the Punic letters.”
+Alongside Punic, the Libyco-Berber script was also in use, an alphabet that survives among the Tuareg as Tifinagh, a name probably meaning "the Punic letters."
 Only at Dougga did the Numidian kings attempt to use Libyco-Berber in official inscriptions, showing the coexistence of both linguistic traditions.

-According to the French historian Gilber Meynier, both a Greek and later an Italian colony, likely Punicized, lived at Cirta.
-The stelae bear inscriptions in Punic and Greek, reflecting the city’s multicultural character.
 The Numidian kings and elites were well-versed in Greek, which was then the international language of diplomacy and refined culture across the Mediterranean, including in Rome.
-When Scipio Aemilianus captured Carthage in 146 BC, he conversed in Greek with King Massinissa, and the latter’s descendants also spoke Greek.
+When Scipio Aemilianus captured Carthage in 146 BC, he conversed in Greek with King Massinissa, and the latter's descendants also spoke Greek.
 By the 1st century BC, Numidia had its own diplomatic and cultural ties with the Greek world.

-Religion

-Religion in Numidia also demonstrates the merging of traditions.
-The great Punic gods, Baal Hammon and Tanit, were worshiped across the Numidian kingdoms.
-Baal Hammon was so deeply rooted in North Africa that he later became identified with the Roman Saturn, while Tanit (or Tinit) had a name resonating with Berber phonetics.
-Massinissa, influenced by Phoenician civilization, allowed the worship of Phoenician gods in urban centers, while rural communities venerated local gods and spirits.
-Some Libyan groups also worshipped celestial bodies such as the Sun and Moon.
-Massinissa, despite his openness to foreign influences, had a profound influence on religion in his kingdom.
-He did not abandon traditional African beliefs.
-When he welcomed Roman consul Publius Cornelius Scipio, he expressed his gratitude in a distinctly African manner, saying: “I give thanks to you, O Great Sun, and to you, other gods of the heavens.”
-This invocation highlights his reverence for the solar deity.
-As an admirer of Greek culture, he likely introduced the Numidians to the Greek cult of Demeter and Persephone (Ceres), a fertility religion involving rituals aimed at promoting agricultural productivity.
-These rites often included crude and provocative elements, reflecting their connection to natural cycles and fertility.